Watford 1-1 West Ham United

 Foul by Valon Behrami (Watford).

 Attempt missed.
-Michail Antonio (West Ham United) header from very close range is close, but misses to the right.
+Michail Antonio (West Ham United) header from the centre of the box is close, but misses to the right.
 Assisted by Aaron Cresswell with a cross.

 Attempt blocked.
 Manuel Lanzini (West Ham United) right footed shot from outside the box is blocked.
 Assisted by Mark Noble.